 User stories for API integration

-This is one of several short articles on writing better user stories with ScopeMaster.
 How to write a better user story for integration.
+This is one of several short articles on writing better user stories with ScopeMaster®.

-A large amount of the software these days is involves integrating different component-applications to create a new system.
+A large amount of software nowadays involves integrating different component-applications to create a new system.
 Consequently the software requirements will often refer to one system linking to another.
-This kind of integration is usually about sharing data between the systems.
-Sometimes it is a true two way exchange, but mostly it involves sending new data to, or looking up data from, an external system.
+This kind of integration is usually about sharing data between the software applications.
+Sometimes it is a true two-way exchange, but mostly it involves sending data from one application to another, or looking up data from an external system.
 This software integration is typically through APIs, such as RESTful APIs and often using microservices.

 So let us turn our attention to how to write a better user story for this kind of integration.
 This is one area where I do quite like the examples of Mike Cohn.
 Here is a simple example: a user on an ecommerce application reaches the address input section.
 They can enter their postcode, and a lookup to an external service is performed.
 So how do we best write this kind of user story?